Nature, Art, Relationships

 At Antioch University in Ohio and Prescott College in Arizona I studied Spanish (which has translated to a proficiency in botanical latin – so useful for a plant nerd!), biology, agroecology, and a special course in sacred garden design.
 After working on Mazzi’s biodynamic farm in Eugene, Oregon and studying permaculture at Opal Creek, I started teaching myself landscape design.
 I was lucky to connect with some generous clients early on who supported my passion for plants and landscape gardens.
 We tried out all kinds of ideas like growing rare plants, natives, lawn alternatives; designing ponds, waterfalls, dry stream beds, and even solving drainage and access problems.

-With these successes in the ground and growing, I tested for the Oregon Landscape Contractor’s license.
+With these successes in the ground and growing, I tested for the Oregon Landscape Contractor’s license in 2004.
 Always one to come in the back door, I proved that my unconventional experiences qualified me for the field.
-Seventeen years later and I can’t believe how many gardens I’ve designed!
+Years later, I can’t believe how many gardens I’ve designed!
 Each one represents a piece of my heart as well as a piece of my education.

-Besides design and plants, I also enjoy practicing yoga and taekwondo (my son and I are brown belts), hiking, reading, and making gluten-free meals for my family.
+Besides design and plants, I also enjoy wildflower hikes, writing plant poems and essays for you and for Pacific Horticulture, reading great novels and creative non-fiction, and making gluten-free meals for my family.
 You’ll always see me wearing earrings and a smile, even on the muddiest job site.

 Want to know more about Aaron?

 As a former competitive runner (for all you track fans, his 5K P.R. is 14 min. flat!), he uses his strength and stamina on the job working harder and smarter than anyone I know.
 When Aaron worked in a craftsman woodshop as a young man, he honed his work ethic and attention to detail.
-Later, managing a high-end organic farm in Brownsville, he mastered soils and the care of all things green and growing.
+Later, managing a high-end organic farm in Brownsville, Oregon, he mastered soils and the care of all things green and growing.
 He continued on this path working with landscape businesses in Eugene before we started Whole Gardens together.
 Aaron’s art sense shows in the way he works with earth and stone.
 He’s changed a railroad tie terrace (because who wants creosote in their garden?) to a gentle slope with staggered basalt boulders in such a surprising way that the mild-mannered homeowner grew ecstatic!
-Aaron speaks stone, adding timeless beauty to your garden.

 Aaron is inspired by the natural beauty of Oregon’s rivers, where he enjoys fly fishing and camping.
 He spends most evenings making mixed media artworks.
 He’s my all time favorite collaborator!